-Brave, courageous and bold… and a P.I.
+Brave, courageous and bold… and a P.I.?

 WYATT EARP, of course, was a real person, a legendary lawman in the Old West.
 Dime novels, movies, TV and radio — we’re all more than familiar with the “story.”
 The O.K.
 Corral, Doc Holliday, the Clantons, etc. Yada yada yada…

-And its this little-known and largely unexamined period of Earp’s life that writer Patrick Culhane (actually our pal Max Allan Collins) has imagined in his 2007 novel Black Hats, the first in a proposed sideline of historical mysteries, with his usual two-fisted approach to historical crime (one has only to check out his Nate Heller series to know Collins has a way with historical fiction).
+Its this little-known and largely unexamined period of Earp’s life that writer Patrick Culhane (actually our pal Max Allan Collins) dug up in his 2007 novel Black Hats, the first in a proposed sideline of historical mysteries, with his usual two-fisted approach to historical crime (one has only to check out his Nate Heller series to know Collins has a way with historical fiction).
 Improbable as it seems, Earp goes into action, traveling across country to New York City for a showdown with Al Capone in his pre-Chicago days, at the urging of Doc Holliday’s widow, Big Nosed Kate.
 Along the way, Earp even hooks up with another legendary lawman, his old pal Bat Masterson, to confront the soon-to-be-notorious gangster.

 Preposterous?
 Far-fetched?
 Hogwash?
 As usual, thanks to his meticulous research and story-telling muscle, Collins brings it all home, making a convincing case.
 You will believe.